Alan Saldivia

-Alan Gabriel Saldivia Vázquez (born 6 April 2002) is a Uruguayan professional footballer who plays as a centre-back for Chilean Primera División club Colo-Colo.
+Alan Gabriel Saldivia Vázquez (born 6 April 2002) is a Uruguayan professional footballer who plays as a centre-back for Campeonato Brasileiro Série A club Vasco da Gama.

 Early life

 Saldivia was born in 2002 in Rivera, Uruguay.

 Youth career

 As a youth player, Saldivia joined the youth academy of Uruguayan side Montevideo City Torque.
 In 2021, Saldivia joined the youth academy of Chilean top flight side Colo-Colo, where he was regarded as a leader.

 Senior career

 Saldivia started his senior career with Chilean side Colo-Colo.
 On 9 April 2023, he debuted for Colo-Colo against Santiago City.
 In 2023, he renewed his contract with the club to 2026.

+During the current 2025 campaign, he has featured in the starting XI for 19 of his side's 30 fixtures.
+His composure on the pitch has been evident, as he has been booked just three times, showcasing remarkable discipline for a regular starter.

+On 13 January 2026, Saldivia signed a three-year contract with Brazilian club Vasco da Gama.

 Style of play

 Saldivia mainly operates as a central defender.